Healthy Homes Assessment Pakowhai

 Home Assessments Pakowhai for Rental Properties

-There are a variety of things to look over when conducting an home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
+There are a variety of things to check during the house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
 There are a few examples:

-The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling could be significant for property managers and landlords.
-For specialist guidance, contact us today and book your rental properties house evaluation.
+The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for landlords and property managers.
+For professional advice get in touch today to schedule your rental properties house evaluation.

 home assessments for rental properties